TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 }
 ```

-Satisfy all of these interfaces and you've got yourself a persistor!
+Satisfy all of these interfaces and you've got yourself a persister!